mattermost/docs/source/install/install-ios-app.rst

 1. Open the App Store on your Apple device running iOS 12.1 or later.
 2. Search for "Mattermost" and select **GET** to download the app.
+3. If prompted enter your Apple ID Password or use Touch ID to proceed with the install.
-3. Open Mattermost from your homescreen and enter your team and account information to log in:
+4. Open Mattermost from your homescreen and enter the following information to log in:

    a. **Enter Server URL:** This is the web address you go to when you want to access Mattermost.
 It's in the format ``https://domain.com``.
 You can find the Server URL by asking your System Admin, or by looking at the address bar when your Mattermost browser tab is selected.
+Click **Connect**.
-   b. **Sign in to Mattermost:** This is your account login information as described by one of the sign in methods above.
+   b.
+In the next screen, provide your **Email or Username** and **Password**.
+Click **Sign in** to complete the sign in process.
+This is your account login information provided by your Mattermost Admin.

 .. include:: ../upgrade/upgrading-to-v60.rst